sashamars33/portfolio-site-upd/README.md

 Link to project: https://sashamarshall.dev/

-Tech used: JavaScript, React, Tailwind CSS, DaisyUI
+Tech used: JavaScript, React, Tailwind CSS, DaisyUI, React Router

 Optimizations: In the future I plan to add blogs posts I have written and tesimonials from clients.
 I will also continue to update it as I create more projects and learn new technologies.